-4. The traveler is fully vaccinated in accordance with Israel's protocol, i.e. at least 8 full days have passed since receiving the second dose (or the first dose, if just one dose is required)
+4. The traveler is fully vaccinated in accordance with Israel's protocol, i.e. six months have not passed since receiving the last dose, and at least 14 full days have passed since receiving the second dose (not counting the day of vaccine administration)

-5. At least 21 days have passed and no more than 35 days between the first and the second dose (if two doses are required)
+5. At least 21 days have passed between the first and the second dose